 If you can't pay and don't know what to say, here's a four-step plan.

 Now consider when you'll be able to restart normal account activity.
 Be conservative.
-If you've been laid off, and think you'll find another job in three months, assume it will take five.
-Better to delight those you owe with an early payment than disappoint them by begging for an extension.
+If you've been laid off and think you'll find another job in three months, assume it will take five.

 The people you'll be speaking with aren't mind readers; it's up to you to explain what happened and how you'd like to fix the problem.
 Arrange your thoughts by putting your situation and requests in writing:

-The first live human voice you'll hear after the "number prompts" will be the customer service representative's.
-Don't launch into your well-planned conversation just yet though -- make sure that person has the authority to approve any changes to your account.
+When you reach the customer service representative, don't launch into your well-planned conversation just yet -- make sure that person has the authority to approve any changes to your account.

 Once you have the right employee on the line, pull out your notes and begin.

 You promised a letter with documentation -- now write and send it.
 Include your full name and account number, and address it to the correct employee or department.
 In concise paragraphs, recap your situation, the agreed-upon resolution, and a statement of how you are committed to keeping the account in good standing.
-Don't forget to add your telephone number and e-mail address, so they can easily contact you.
+Don't forget to add your telephone number and email address, so your card issuer can easily contact you.
 Make copies of the letter and any paperwork, then head to the post office to send the entire package via certified mail, return receipt requested.